 Make sure that there is water drainage to remove any excess water and till it so the roots can get enough airflow.
 Sometimes due to infection or disease, the leaves also start getting dry, and you have to treat it with proper insecticide or fungicide.

 How To Plant Dendrobium Nobile Outdoor In The Garden

-Although many people prefer to plant Nobile orchids indoors for decorative purposes, it also makes it a great addition in the outdoor garden.
+Although many people prefer to plant Nobile orchids indoors for decorative purposes, it also makes it a great addition to the outdoor garden.
 When planting it outside, pick a spot in the garden that is protected from the wind.

-This is because it's fragile and prone to get blown over.
-When planting, dig a hole for the plant that is about one-foot deep and twice the diameter of the container.
+This is because it’s fragile and prone to get blown over.
+When planting, dig a hole for the plant that is about one foot deep and twice the diameter of the container.

 Make sure that the top of the root ball is at a level with the soil when planted.
 Keep these plants spaced around one to three feet apart for proper growth.

-As the Nobile orchid matures, it will need careful staking to prevent their hollow stems from snapping in the wind or rain.
+As the Nobile orchid matures, it will need careful staking to prevent its hollow stems from snapping in the wind or rain.
 Stake the plants when the flower spikes are about a foot tall and continue to stake them when they grow taller.

 To provide extra support, you can stake it at 12 to 18-inch intervals.